joaoibarra/ibarra-news/README.md

 # ibarra-news
-Ibarra News is a small app that uses the Place API [NewsApi](https://newsapi.org/).
+Ibarra News is a small app that uses the [NewsApi](https://newsapi.org/).
 I used the MVVM architecture with Koin dependency injection.
 Also, I created tests using Espresso and Kappuccino.

 ### Libs and Tools ###